tweag/nickel-union-contracts-paper/reviews-dls/answer-1.md

 > - there appears to be a line that wraps?
 That seems bad I inserted a new line appropriately.

- - what is the order of arguments to list.fold?
+> what is the order of arguments to list.fold?
 (Why is using a combinator library a good idea here?)
 The standard one?
 I think it's pretty clear from the types and arguments names?

 > - is there code missing?
 I see an "in" on the end of a line that binds hosts and then nothing seems to be in the body of the corresponding let.
 It's just the ML syntax.
-We could put the `in` on a newline for people that are not familiar with it, but it will get us quite a lot of newlines, so I don't think it's worth it.
+We could put the `in` on a newline for people that are not familiar with it, but it will get us quite a lot of newlines.

 > - is the ellipses surrounded by square brackets intended to mean that the code in figure 1a should be copied into figure 1b?
 All of it or just some?
 Why do this anyway, as there is a lot of whitespace in figure 1?
 I reproduced the identical code in grey.